Daily Jobs › Payroll

 What Is a Biweekly Pay?

 Shifting gears to bi-weekly pay, this payroll structure brings its rhythm to the financial table.
-Unlike semi-monthly pay, bi-weekly pay involves receiving wages every two weeks, resulting in 26 pay periods annually.
+Unlike a semi-monthly schedule, bi-weekly pay involves receiving wages every two weeks, resulting in 26 pay periods annually.
 The distinctive feature here is the flexibility of paydays, occurring every 14 days, usually on the same weekday.

 semi-monthly pay insights: financial planning & industry practices